madhuc97/Team-trans4m/README.md

 The Redistribution Agent acts on these predictions by:

-Calculating optimal vehicle distribution across parking bays Generating efficient routes for staff to move vehicles Prioritizing which vehicles to relocate first Balancing current demand with predicted future needs Challenge 2: Electric Vehicles Running Out of Charge
+Calculating optimal vehicle distribution across parking bays Generating efficient routes for staff to move vehicles Prioritizing which vehicles to relocate first Balancing current demand with predicted future needs Challenge.

+2: Electric Vehicles Running Out of Charge

 Solution: Charging Optimization Agent

 This agent prioritizes battery swaps for bikes/scooters and charging for cars/vans by:

-Monitoring real-time battery levels across the fleet Predicting which vehicles will be needed soonest (using Demand Agent data) Creating prioritized work queues for staff Ensuring high-demand locations always have charged vehicles Minimizing dead battery incidents Challenge 3: Low Frequency Usage / Customer Engagement
+Monitoring real-time battery levels across the fleet Predicting which vehicles will be needed soonest (using Demand Agent data) Creating prioritized work queues for staff Ensuring high-demand locations always have charged vehicles Minimizing dead battery incidents Challenge.

+3: Low Frequency Usage / Customer Engagement

 Solution: Engagement Agent